tonyskidmore/terraform-azurerm-vmss-devops-agent/examples/001-admin_password/README.md

 Example of creating an Azure VMSS and associated Azure DevOps agent pool.
-In this case we are using the most basic configuration, supplying an administrator password to keep the example as simple as possible.
+In this case we are using the most basic configuration, supplying an administrator password to keep the example as simple as possible.  `vmss_custom_data_script` is defined as `""` so no cloud-init configuration will be applied.

 Example steps to test the module locally (for example in Windows Subsystem for Linux):